MSC EVs in Dystrophic Epidermolysis Bullosa

 Inclusion Criteria:

-2. Subjects who have a confirmed diagnosis of DEB as determined by electron microscopy,immunomapping, or genetic testing.
-Subjects with severe DEB (e.g., RDEB patientswith absent Col VII/no anchoring fibrils) and milder forms of DEB (e.g., RDEBpatients with reduced Col VII and/or anchoring fibril levels) will be eligible.
+2. Subjects who have a confirmed diagnosis of DEB based on electron microscopy,immunomapping, or genetic testing.
+Subjects with severe DEB (e.g., RDEB patientswith absent Col VII/no anchoring fibrils) and milder forms of DEB (e.g., RDEBpatients with reduced Col VII and/or anchoring fibril levels) are eligible.

 Note: Reference to Appendix 3 can be located in the protocol